doragasu/mw-api/README.md

 You will need a complete Genesis/Megadrive toolchain.
 The sources use some C standard library calls, such as `memcpy()`, `setjmp()`, `longjmp()`, etc. Thus your toolchain must include a C standard library implementation such as *newlib*.

-To build the files, you can use the provided Makefile, suiting it to your needs, or just add the source files to your project to build them.
+If you are an SGDK user, I wrote [detailed instructions about the build process here](https://github.com/doragasu/mw-sgdk-example).
+Otherwise, to build the files, you can use the provided Makefile, suiting it to your needs, or just add the source files to your project to build them.

 ## Overview